 I don't think so.
 You really need to get into component testing and see what has failed.
 I would guess that it is either the engine coolant temp. sensor or the fuel pump relay or fuel pump.
 Find out if you ECM has any stored codes, this might help put you in the right direction.

-Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

-Best thing about this new service is that you are never placed on hold and get to talk to real repair professionals here in the US. click here to Talk to a Mechanic (only for users in the US for now) and get all the help you need.
-Goodluck!
+Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.